 Uses Of Meloxicam For Dogs

-Meloxicam is most often used to treat dogs for inflammation, pain, and stiffness associated with osteoarthritis, but it can also be used to treat symptoms of other muscle or bone disorders.
+Vets most often prescribe meloxicam to treat dogs for inflammation, pain, and stiffness from osteoarthritis, but it can also treat symptoms of other muscle or bone disorders.
 It works by reducing the hormones in the body that cause pain and inflammation, and as an NSAID, it does so without relying on steroids.

-Meloxicam is sometimes prescribed to reduce pain in dogs after surgery, or it can be used for pain associated with a recent injury.
-The drug can be used to treat either chronic conditions or short-term, acute pain symptoms and inflammation.
+Vets sometimes prescribe meloxicam to reduce pain in dogs after surgery or recent injury.
+The drug can treat both chronic conditions and short-term, acute pain symptoms and inflammation.

 Dosage Of Meloxicam For Dogs

-It is important to stick to the dosage your veterinarian recommends.
+It’s important to stick to the dosage your vet recommends.
 Overdose could result in symptoms such as vomiting, dizziness, fainting, headache, seizures, cardiac arrest, slowed breathing, or other serious side effects.

 Side Effects Of Meloxicam In Dogs